Getting Started with CldImage

 Using Cloudinary URLs

-CldImage supports passing a fully qualified Cloudinary URL as the src
+CldImage supports passing a fully qualified Cloudinary URL as the src, however, it

 If using a full Cloudinary URL, you might already have transformations applied to your image.